evisdrenova/sage/readme.md

 1. Main process starts
 2. Start parec for wake word detection
 3. User says wake word
 4. Picovoice picks it up.
-Kill parec, start conversation mode:
+Kill parec process so we can't interrupt it (probably will change this later), start conversation mode:
     a.
 Start new parec for user input
     b.
 Connect to OpenAI Realtime API
 LOOP:
-5. User speaks (mic is still active for interruptions)
+5. User speaks
 6. Agent responds
 7. OpenAI VAD detects silence and fires conversation.item.completed or similar event
     a.
 On completion: set a 5-second timeout